borntofrappe/playground/borntofrappe/README.md

 Design for parts of the website.

-### Scripts
+### Utils

-JavaScript files which identify particular features in the build process.
+Utilities to set up the website and its features.